BeeGees: stayin' alive in chained BFT: Proofs

-\begin{proof} Suppose for the sake of contradiction that $QC_{B'}$ did form for block $B'$.
-This means that a quorum, $Q'$, containing $n-f$ replicas voted for $B'$.
-Denote the quorum of $n-f$ replicas that voted for $B$ as $Q$. $Q' \cap Q$ in at least $1$ honest replica.
-This honest replica voted for both $B$ and $B'$ even though they both have the same view, a contradiction. \end{proof}
+\begin{proof} Suppose for the sake of contradiction that $B \neq B'$.
+This means that $n-f$ replicas voted for both $B$ and $B'$ in the same view ($B.v=B'.v$).
+By quorum intersection, at least one honest replica voted for both $B$ and $B'$, a contradiction. \end{proof}